 Make your formal application to Access Committee via our partner at Dementia Platform UK (DPUK).
 We welcome research proposals from other researchers and all users will be held to the same scientific and ethical standards.

 Depending on the complexity of any work required to fulfil a researcher's data-request, a charge of up to £9,000 may be made.

 For any further enquiries on how to access data and samples from the Airwave resource please contact the secretary of the Access Committee, Antoinette Amuzu.

 In order to access Tissue Bank data, you need to provide evidence that you have completed training courses for data-protection and information security awareness.
 College employees can use these online resources to obtain accreditation.

 Once complete, please provide screen-shots showing that you have passed each test (see MyBlackboard / My courses).
 When you click on the appropriate course, on the left you should see Results / Grades.
 It should show when you took the test and your score.
 Please ensure that the screen-shot includes your name (upper right corner).
 If you have questions, please contact the AHSC Security Manager.

-The cohort can currently be discovered in five different ways, listed below:
+The cohort can be discovered from any of the directories listed below:

 - EU Joint Programme – neuro-degenerative Diseases (JPND) initiative

 - Occupational Cohorts, an inventory of all active cohorts in Europe which can be used to explore occupation, work related exposures, employment and health relationships.
 Our registration is here.